RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/troubleshooting-ubuntu-dual-boot.md

 ---
-date: 2023-05-12
+date: {}
 title: Ubuntu Dual Boot and Troubleshooting Guide
 published: true
 ---
 This page serves as a tutorial and troubleshooting guide for dual booting Ubuntu alongside Windows for the uninitiated.
+This page assumes you have a PC or laptop with Windows 10 or 11 as the sole OS.
 Several difficulties can be encountered during setup if not aware of the process in advance.
 Read the following sections as needed and be aware of the potential issues brought up.

-> It is recommended to begin the dual boot process as soon as possible in case things go wrong so that project time is not wasted trying to reinstall Ubuntu for the fourth time, or wasting $300 on memory sticks that do not function with the laptop used for the dual boot, as the writers of this  page experienced.
+> It is recommended to begin the dual boot process as soon as possible in case things go wrong, or so that difficulties particular to the user’s hardware or desired setup are discovered as soon as possible.

 ## Create a bootable USB drive for Ubuntu
 First, acquire an empty USB pen drive that is 8 GB or larger and insert it into the computer of choice.
 Have at least 64 GB of unused hard disk space on the computer (only 25-30 GB is needed for installation but the rest is needed for packages and coursework).

-Go to www.releases.ubuntu.com and select an LTS Release.
-Check with someone to know which version is trusted as the latest release may not work with all software needed.
+Go to the Ubuntu Releases page (https://releases.ubuntu.com/) and select an LTS Release.
+Check with someone currently working with the software tools needed for the current project to know which version to install, as the latest release may not work with all software needed.
 Download the .iso file for that release.
-Download and use balenaEtcher with that .iso and the inserted USB drive to create a bootable Ubuntu drive.
+Download and use balenaEtcher from the Balena webpage (https://www.balena.io/etcher) with that .iso and the inserted USB drive to create a bootable Ubuntu drive.

 ## Create partitions safely
 Creating the Ubuntu partition on the hard drive for the dual boot can be done while installing Ubuntu from the USB drive but it is better to do it while in Windows Go to the Disk Management page in Windows by right clicking the Start menu.
 From there, right click on a partition in the middle labeled “NTFS” and click “Shrink Volume”.
 Do not shrink the EFI System Partition or the Recovery Partition on either end of the large partition.
 Type in the amount of MB to free up - this should be at least 65536 for anticipated future work.
 This amount in GB should appear to the right of the Windows partition shrank with the label “Unallocated”.